scalawithcats/scala-with-cats/src/pages/monads/index.typ

-Every monad is also a functor (see below for proof), so we can rely on both `flatMap` and `map` to sequence computations that do and don't introduce a new monad.
+Every monad is also a functor (see below for proof), so we can rely on both `flatMap` and `map` to sequence computations that do and don't introduce a new monad respectively.
 Plus, if we have both `flatMap` and `map` we can use for comprehensions to clarify the sequencing behaviour: